Asymmetric Encryption or Digital Signature: Which One Do You Need?

 • Alice obtains Bob’s public key and uses it to encrypt the message.

-• Alice sends the encrypted message to Bob over an insecure channel, such as the internet.
+• Alice sends the encrypted message to Bob over an insecure channel like the internet.

 • Bob receives the encrypted message and uses his private key, which only he possesses, to decrypt the message, revealing the original plaintext.

-Decision-making is one of the security benefits that are offered by asymmetric encryption since it can be used to encrypt the two different keys and distribute the encrypted keys over the insecure channel.
+Decision-making is one of the security benefits offered by asymmetric encryption since it can be used to encrypt the two different keys and distribute the encrypted keys over the insecure channel.

-Furthermore, there is an aspect of scalability and flexibility inherent in asymmetric encryption that can be carried out and is much superior to the traditional method of symmetric encryption.
+Furthermore, there is an aspect of scalability and flexibility inherent in asymmetric encryption that can be carried out and is much superior to the traditional symmetric encryption method.

-On the other hand, in a symmetric encryption system, all the entities or members must use the same key, and this causes much complexity and insecurity as the participants increase.
+On the other hand, in a symmetric encryption system, all the entities or members must use the same key, and this causes much complexity and insecurity as the number of participants increases.

 Also Read: Symmetric Encryption vs Asymmetric Encryption